mvassilevsky/NationStatesClone/README.md

 ### Phase 1: Authentication and Nation Creation (~1-2 days)
 I will add nation (user) authentication in Rails, so users will be able to log in.
 They will also be able to register by creating a new nation.
 The app will also be pushed to Heroku in this phase.
-I will also add a sidebar once the user is logged in.
+I will also add a sidebar with which the user can log in.

 [Details][phase-1]